blackknight36/puppet-selinux/forge_modules/cups/README.md

 framework seems to have these listed in a binary plist under OSX 10.8.
 You can dump some localised strings using

     /usr/libexec/plistbuddy -c "print" /System/Library/Frameworks/ApplicationServices.framework/Versions/A/Frameworks/PrintCore.framework/Versions/Current/Resources/English.lproj/Localizable.strings

-#### Vendor PPD Options

-The provider does not currently generate PPD files based upon the vendor supplied printer definition.
-This means that if the vendor has supplied a PPD with Apple extensions i.e You see a UI which allows you to pick printer features, then you need to generate your own ppd first for distribution.

-I would recommend doing a manual installation of the printer with the customizations from the ui picker, and then using the resulting PPD as the printer description.
-On OS X you can retrieve the ppd from /private/etc/cups/ppd after you have customized the printer features.

 ### Contributing